How to buy General Electric (GE) shares in Australia

 General Electric's EBITDA

-General Electric's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$7.2 billion (£5.5 billion).
+General Electric's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$12 billion (£9.6 billion).

-The EBITDA is a measure of a General Electric's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a General Electric's overall financial performance and is widely used to measure stock profitability.

 General Electric financials